 Choosing between a graph, chart, or table can make a big difference.
 So, how do you pick the right one?

-Choosing the right way to show your data is important.
-It helps make your message clear and easy to understand.
+Choosing the right way to show your data – whether a graph, chart, or table – can make a big difference in making your message clear and easy to understand.
 Do you share sales reports, analyze trends, or compare numbers?
-If so, choosing between a graph, chart, or table can make a big difference.
-So, how do you pick the right one?
+This article explains the differences between chart vs table vs graph and shows how to select the best option for different needs.

 A table organizes data into rows and columns.
 It's great for showing detailed and precise information.
 Tables are useful for closely examining numbers or making direct comparisons.
 You'll often see them in reports, spreadsheets, and databases.

 A graph is a visual representation of data that helps to identify relationships, trends, and patterns.
 Graphs use points, lines, or bars to show how values change over time or how different variables interact.
+For example bar graphs are versatile and commonly used, and their structure makes it easy for audiences to understand data presented in that way.

 A chart is a powerful tool for visual data presentation.
 All graphs are charts, but not all charts are graphs.
 Graphs usually use axes to show data relationships.
 Charts can also show hierarchies, proportions, or comparisons in different ways.
+Pie charts, for example, are used to display parts of a whole or proportions, making it easy to see how a chosen data group can be categorized.

 Now that we've covered the basics, let's look at the main difference between a chart and a graph.
 These terms are often confused.
 People often think ‘chart' and ‘graph' mean the same, but they're different.
 A chart is a broad term for any visual, like pie charts, bar charts, or timelines.
 A graph is a type of chart that uses axes to show numbers, trends, or changes.